-She’ll check to see whether you’ve damaged your MCL and how badly it’s been stretched or torn.
-She may push on the inside of your knee to see how stable or loose the joint is and whether it hurts.
-She may also press on the outside of your knee when your leg is both bent and straight to check on how bad the problem is.
+They’ll check to see whether you’ve damaged your MCL and how badly it’s been stretched or torn.
+They may push on the inside of your knee to see how stable or loose the joint is and whether it hurts.
+They may also press on the outside of your knee when your leg is both bent and straight to check on how bad the problem is.

 Your doctor may also want to do some imaging tests of your knee:

 MRI.
 An MRI study can show MCL damage, so your doctor will know how bad your strain or tear is.

 X-ray.
 It won’t show your MCL, but it can show whether you have a broken bone.